Confidentiality and Data Protection

 You can read more on our Quality Assurance and Compliance page.

 This page is for general guidance only and reflects UK data protection legislation and ICO guidance current at the date of review.
 It does not constitute legal advice.
 Organisations remain responsible for ensuring their data protection policies, procedures, and staff training programmes comply with UK GDPR, the Data Protection Act 2018, and any sector-specific information governance obligations applicable to their organisation.
-Where a data breach occurs or is suspected, organisations should seek independent legal advice and follow their own internal reporting procedures and ICO notification obligations.
-Prima Cura Training accepts no liability for decisions made on the basis of this content alone.
+Where a data breach occurs or is suspected, organisations should follow their own internal reporting procedures and ICO notification obligations, and seek independent legal advice where appropriate.

 < back